Lose Yourself In Our Wild Meadows Project

 The UK has lost around 90% of its wildlife-rich grassland since the 1930s and this has led to huge declines in bees, butterflies and other species.
 Calcareous soils and steep slopes once made the district a stronghold for meadows and other species-rich grassland, but the numbers of areas supporting such habitats has significantly decreased in recent years.

-In response, Bath and North East Somerset Council are now helping to reverse this trend by introducing a network of new meadows across our parks and green spaces over the coming years.
+In response, Bath and North East Somerset Council is helping to reverse this trend by the introduction of a network of meadows across our parks and green spaces.

-These new meadows will be in existing parks and green spaces in areas identified by ecologists and parks managers and will be managed and monitored to maximise their benefits to wildlife.
+These meadows are in existing parks and green spaces in areas identified by ecologists and parks managers and are managed and monitored to maximise their benefits to wildlife.

-We hope the meadows will attract butterflies like the Small Copper and Marbled White
+The meadows are attracting a range of wildlife such as butterflies like the Small Copper and Marbled White

 Wildflowers such as Cowslips and Greater Knapweed